score-spec/docs/content/en/docs/_index.md

 +++
 title = "Score overview"
 linkTitle = "Score"
-abstract = "Score is an open source Workload Specification and CLI conversion tool used to eliminate configuration mismanagement between local and remote environments."
+abstract = "Score is an open source Workload Specification and CLI conversion tool used to eliminate configuration management between local and remote environments."
 +++

 _Score_ provides a developer-centric and platform-agnostic Workload specification to improve developer productivity and experience.
-Score eliminates configuration mismanagement between local and remote environments.
+Score eliminates configuration management between local and remote environments.

 ## Develop your Score Spec